1098- T Tax Forms FAQ

 Box 3: not checked, reporting method has not changed

-Box 4: adjustments made to a prior year’s (2002 or later) billed qualified tuition and related expenses
+Box 4: adjustments made to a prior year’s (any prior year) billed qualified tuition and related expenses

-Box 6: adjustments made to a prior year’s (2002 or later) scholarships or grants
+Box 6: adjustments made to a prior year’s (any prior year) scholarship, grants or sponsorship

 Box 7: will be checked if the amounts in box 2 include billed amounts for an academic period beginning January – March of the following tax year

-Box 8: will be checked if you are enrolled at least half-time during any academic period beginning in 2013
+Box 8: will be checked if you are attending at least one-half the normal full-time workload at ESC

-Box 9: will be checked if you enrolled in graduate studies for this tax year
+Box 9: will be checked if you are enrolled in a program leading to a graduate degree or graduate certificate

 Box 10: shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.